vegaprotocol/networks/README.md

 }
 ```

+Prior to starting a chain from a checkpoint you will want to make sure you execute `vega tm unsafe_reset_all` to nuke the previous chain.

 A new chain can now be started (with block height of zero) using some of the previous state.
 Once the chain is up and running one of the validators should restore the checkpoint file using the following command:

 ```